grexor/pybio/README.md

 To download Ensembl genomes simply run a few commands on the command line.
 For example:

 ```
-$ pybio ensembl homo_sapiens      # downloads the latest version of Ensembl homo_sapiens assembly and annotation
+$ pybio genome homo_sapiens      # downloads the latest version of Ensembl homo_sapiens assembly and annotation
-$ pybio ensembl homo_sapiens 109  # downloads a specific version (in this case, v109) of Ensembl homo_sapiens assembly and annotation
+$ pybio genome homo_sapiens 109  # downloads a specific version (in this case, v109) of Ensembl homo_sapiens assembly and annotation
+$ pybio genome elephant          # will list all available elephant genomes and make you choose which one to download
 ```

-This will download the FASTA sequence, GTF if you have STAR and salmon installed, will also build an index of the genome for both.
+The above will download the FASTA sequence and GTF annotation.
+If you have STAR and salmon installed on your system, pybio will also build an index of the genome for both.

 Data will be stored in the folder specified in the file `pybio.config`.
 The genomes folder structure is as follows: